hey-api/openapi-ts/docs/openapi-ts/plugins/tanstack-query.md

 ## Installation

-Ensure you have already [configured](/openapi-ts/get-started) `@hey-api/openapi-ts`.
-Update your configuration to use the TanStack Query plugin.
+Assuming you have already created a [configuration](/openapi-ts/get-started) file, simply add TanStack Query to your plugins and you'll be ready to generate TanStack Query artifacts. :tada:

 ::: code-group